-Common questions we always get asked is how should I prepare for my puppy or what should I buy for them?
+Common questions we always get asked is how should I prepare for my Labradoodle puppy or what should I buy for them?

-Here’s a list of what we suggest you have: (click on photos to enlarge)
+Here’s a list of what we suggest you have:

 Crate bed: We recommend waiting until they are crate trained to get one of these to avoid having to wash it.
 This is not a necessary item just a little extra if you want it for you dog.
 These come in a big price range and you can spend as much or as little it’s up to you.
 We are a fan of basic crate beds as ours don’t spend a lot of time in their crates and if they get messed up we can just get a new one.

 Nail Trimmers: If you will be taking your dog to the groomer regularly this is something you can just let them do but if not again a huge price range too choose from.
-We have these but they have new ones that detect the quick so you don’t cut it but they are a bit pricey.
+We have several pair like these but they have new ones that detect the quick so you don’t cut it but they are a bit pricey.
 Most like these have a guard so you don’t cut too much.

 Ear Cleaner: We recommend getting Ear Care Formula and cleaning out your dogs ears about once a week to help prevent ear infections.
 We do this as a part of our routine with our dogs to keep their ears staying healthy.